joeldrapper/strict_ivars/README.md

 # AyeVar 🏴‍☠️

-Note, this gem is very new and experimental.
-The API will probably change.
+Arrr, this gem be mighty fresh an’ experimental, me hearties!
+Th’ API be likely to shift with th’ tides.

 ## What does it do?

-It prevents you from using undefined instance variables by transforming your code as it is loaded.
+It prevents ye from usin’ undefined instance variables by transformin’ yer code as it be loaded, savvy?

-Instance variables must be defined in your object’s initializer (even if they are initially set to `nil`).
-Only then can they be accessed in the rest of the code.
+Instance variables must be declared in yer object’s initializer (even if they be initially set to `nil`).
+Only then can ye access ’em in th’ rest o’ yer code, ye scurvy dog!

 ## Setup

-Add this gem to your gemfile.
+Add this treasure to yer gemfile, arr!

 ```ruby
 gem "aye_var", require: false
 ```

-Then require and initialize it in your app as early as possible.
-If you’re using Bootsnap, it should be right after Bootsnap.
+Then require an’ initialize it in yer vessel as early as possible, ye hear?
+If ye be usin’ Bootsnap, it should be right after Bootsnap, or I’ll make ye walk th’ plank!

 ```ruby
 require "aye_var"